 Going through a divorce with children can be one of the most stressful aspects of a case.
 Needless to say, every family is different.
-The way that your children are ultimately impacted by divorce will depend in large part on the circumstances of your family, your relationship with your children, your spouse's relationship with the children, and how each of you approach this subject as a team.
+The way that your children are ultimately impacted by divorce will depend largely on your family's circumstances, your relationship with your children, your spouse's relationship with the children, and how each of you approaches this subject as a team.
 Sometimes that is the more difficult part of this whole conversation.
 Namely, being able to attack a problem with your Co-parent rather than as individuals.

-To be sure, many times you will find that the problems you experience with your children regarding divorce R ones that were simply unavoidable.
-Once the divorce becomes a part of your life there is little that you can do to combat feelings and negative emotions on the part of your child.
-The best thing that you can do is understand that those impacts can be minimal and can be mitigated if you attempt to coordinate with your Co-parent about how to approach them.
+To be sure, many times, you will find that the problems you experience with your children regarding divorce R were simply unavoidable.
+Once the divorce becomes a part of your life, there is little that you can do to combat feelings and negative emotions on the part of your child.
+The best thing that you can do is understand that those impacts can be minimal and mitigated if you attempt to coordinate with your Co-parent about how to approach them.
 Much of the time, you're getting a divorce that impacts your children most acutely in the sense that they believe that they are not in a solid place as far as their relationship with either you or your Co-parent is concerned.

 What sort of relationship do you have with your children?

-This is a difficult question for you to ask but one that I think will be instructive regarding being able to determine what sort of impact your divorce will have on your kids.
-I find that households, where the parents and children discussed freely topics in an open and honest environment, tend to do better in a divorce scenario than families that are more closed off and not as communicative.
-I understand that you may be a great parent and this is not about comparisons.
+This is a difficult question for you to ask, but one that I think will be instructive regarding determining what sort of impact your divorce will have on your kids.
+I find that households, where the parents and children discussed topics freely in an open and honest environment tend to do better in a divorce scenario than families that are more closed off and not as communicative.
+I understand that you may be a great parent, and this is not about comparisons.
 However, I find that the only thing that could potentially mitigate the impact of a divorce on children is communication.

 As a result, I recommend assessing the state of your relationship with your children is.
 It's not as if you will be able to make up for any deficits in communication that you have experienced over the years.
 Not everyone is a great or even willing communicator with your children.
-What every family can do is attempt to make improvements in this regard with love and concern as the motivating factors.
-Again, as your children begin to understand what divorce means they will have questions period it is your job as a parent to answer those questions as well as you can and as honestly as you can.
+Every family can attempt to make improvements in this regard with love and concern as the motivating factors.
+Again, as your children begin to understand what divorce means, they will have questions, period; it is your job as a parent to answer those questions as well as you can and as honestly as possible.

-This is where you need to be able to approach the topic from the perspective of someone who is willing to ask questions but who is not completely engaged in wanting to dominate the conversation.
-I recommend being able to speak to dear children about the divorce and ask them questions about how they feel period from there, you should allow your child to do more talking and for you to do most of the listening.
-Sometimes we can feel uncomfortable or awkward in these conversations and we attempt to take up space by inserting our own opinions or words into the void.
+This is where you need to approach the topic from the perspective of someone who is willing to ask questions but who is not completely engaged in wanting to dominate the conversation.
+I recommend speaking to dear children about the divorce and asking them questions about how they feel, period; from there, you should allow your child to do more talking and for you to do most of the listening.
+Sometimes we can feel uncomfortable or awkward in these conversations, and we attempt to take up space by inserting our own opinions or words into the void.

-Rather, I recommend setting aside any instinct you have to dominate the conversation and instead of working with your child to help him or she understand their feelings and emotions based on the specific circumstances out of your life.
-While you can only account for your actions or inactions there is a lot to be said for any effort you make on your own to build and maintain a relationship with your children despite the divorce.
-I am not going to be so bold as to say that divorce can improve your relationship with your children.
+Rather, I recommend setting aside any instinct you have to dominate the conversation and working with your child to help him, or she understand their feelings and emotions based on the specific circumstances out of your life.
+While you can only account for your actions or inactions, there is a lot to be said for any effort you make on your own to build and maintain a relationship with your children despite the divorce.
+I will not be so bold as to say that divorce can improve your relationship with your children.
 However, I think that a divorce certainly can change the tenor of your relationship possible for the best in the long run.

 Working with your Co-parent to communicate about issues regarding the divorce

 Do not underestimate the impact of your child seeing you and your Co-parent set aside your differences to communicate honestly about the reality of an upcoming divorce.
-If you and your Co-parent are on speaking terms then I would do my best to speak to him or her early and often before the case is filed to coordinate a message to your children.
-It can be very impactful for your children to be able to see both of their parents work together to do what is best for the kids despite any ongoing problems in the household.
+If you and your Co-parent are on speaking terms, I will do my best to speak to them early and often before the case is filed to coordinate a message to your children.
+It can be very impactful for your children to see both of their parents work together to do what is best for the kids despite any ongoing problems in the household.

 You should attempt to do so even if you all do not agree on every subject under the sun.
-To be fair, you and your Co-parent never agreed on every subject under the sun when it came to parenting.
+You and your Co-parent never agreed on every subject under the sun regarding parenting.
 However, you all were hopefully able to set aside your differences and work towards bettering each of your lives in addition to the children's lives.
-This is the kind of effort that I am recommending that you attempt to undertake as you work towards establishing an open line to communicate together and with your children.
+This is the kind of effort that I recommend you attempt to undertake as you work towards establishing an open line to communicate with your children.

 Having age-appropriate discussions with your child about divorce

-An important consideration for you as you approach a divorce is how and when to have discussions with your child about the case.
+An important consideration for you as you approach a divorce is how and when to discuss the case with your child.
 Completely ignoring the divorce and trying to avoid ever discussing it with your child about the case is probably not the right path to take.
 On the other hand, you do not want to overshare information and overwhelm your child in the process.
-So, I suppose the discussion that we need to have is how to have a balanced perspective on the case as far as keeping your child involved in a matter that is important to their life but also not overwhelming him or her.
+So, I suppose the discussion we need to have is how to have a balanced perspective on the case and keep your child involved in an important matter in their life and not overwhelming them.

 Like anything else that we discuss regarding a divorce, every family is different.
 You know, or hopefully now, what kind of language to use with your children regarding important subjects like this.
 I would never be able to tell you exactly what to say to your child about the divorce that you are in the process of getting.
-Some children can be spoken to more directly while others are not capable of processing information in that way.
-Again, you should consort with your Co-parent on the best way to attack this issue as a team.
+Some children can be spoken to more directly, while others cannot process information in that way.
+Again, it would help if you consorted with your Co-parent on the best way to attack this issue as a team.

-For starters, when it comes to younger children I would likely skimp on the details and tell them only information that applies to them daily.
-Namely, that you and your spouse love your children and that nothing about this case will stop that.
-Additionally, you should try to do as much listening and answering questions as you do talking.
+For starters, when it comes to younger children, I would likely skimp on the details and tell them only information that applies to them daily.
+Namely, you and your spouse love your children, and that nothing about this case will stop that.
+Additionally, it would be best if you tried to listen and answer questions as you do talking.
 Simply being with your child in a moment like that is important.
-Even if he or she does not have any questions that would be understandable.
+Even if they do not have any questions, that would be understandable.
 After all, young children take more time to process information like that.

 Teenagers are better able to handle and understand issues in a divorce.
-They have a greater level of maturity they may even have friends whose parents have gotten divorced.
-With that said, I will caution you in terms of sharing too much information with your teenage children.
+They have a greater level of maturity; they may even have friends whose parents have gotten divorced.
+With that said, I will caution you about sharing too much information with your teenage children.
 Teenagers may look in many ways act like mature adults at times but remember they are still children.
-Overwhelming them with details about the case may lead your children to feel uncomfortable or view circumstances through an incorrect light.
+Overwhelming them with details about the case may lead your children to feel uncomfortable or view circumstances in an incorrect light.
 Rather, I would recommend doing a great deal of question answering and listening when it comes to talking to your older children about the divorce.

-Whatever age your children are, I think there is a lot of benefits in being able to discuss the case together with your Co-parent in person.
+Whatever age your children are, I think there are many benefits in being able to discuss the case together with your Co-parent in person.
 There is something about physical togetherness during this part of a case that can be impactful and important for your children.
 Again, simply having your children see you in your Co-parent together can give them some degree of reassurance that their life is not completely about to get turned upside down.

-In an age of digital everything, the Internet being everywhere and distractions abounding it can be easy to lose yourself in your thoughts and your little world.
+In an age of digital everything, the Internet being everywhere and distractions abounding, it can be easy to lose yourself in your thoughts and your little world.
 You may be transitioning into a new job or even into a new role with your existing company.
 The divorce will be a possible distraction for you now and into the future.
-However, I would do everything that you could to make sure that you are physically and mentally present with your kids every opportunity that you have during the divorce.
+However, I would do everything to make sure that you are physically and mentally present with your kids at every opportunity you have during the divorce.

-For example, many parents negotiate Visitation arrangements that are so precise in terms of pick up and drop off times that even a slight traffic jam or delay at work can cause you to miss is scheduled Visitation session.
-You may be able to get away with tight squeezes as far as your schedule is concerned right now but keep in mind that once your schedule gets back to normal this will be difficult for you.
-You should consider this before negotiating any kind of Visitation or possession arrangement with your Co-parent.
+For example, many parents negotiate.
+Visitation arrangements are so precise in pick-up and drop-off times that even a slight traffic jam or delay at work can cause you to miss our scheduled Visitation session.
+You may be able to get away with tight squeezes as far as your schedule is concerned right now, but keep in mind that once your schedule gets back to normal, this will be difficult for you.
+You should consider this before negotiating any Visitation or possession arrangement with your Co-parent.

-A word to the wise that it is difficult to be able to renegotiate a custody agreement once it is in place.
-It is certainly possible for you and your Co-parent to hammer out agreements with one another on the fly based on the needs of your family.
+A word to the wise that it is difficult to renegotiate a custody agreement once it is in place.
+It is certainly possible for you and your Co-parent to hammer out agreements with one another on the fly based on your family's needs.
 However, I would not bank on this happening.
 Instead, you should act like near 1 opportunity to get it right is at the time of your divorce.
 Work with your attorney to ensure that you are taking into consideration as many relevant circumstances as possible.
 Do not assume that you can come back and modify your case in the future if circumstances change.

-Part of being able to take advantage of as much time as possible with your children is having a relationship with your Co-parent such that you all can discuss Visitation and possession without becoming overly upset with one another.
-Part of parenting is being able to manage expectations and deliver information to the other parent which may or may not upset him or her.
+Part of taking advantage of as much time as possible with your children is having a relationship with your Co-parent such that you all can discuss Visitation and possession without becoming overly upset with one another.
+Part of parenting is managing expectations and delivering information to the other parent, which may or may not upset them.
 This much cannot be avoided.
-However, if you can build up a certain degree of goodwill with your Co-parent then you will be better off.
+However, if you can build up a certain degree of goodwill with your Co-parent, then you will be better off.

 For example, you can work with your Co-parent to discuss how you prefer to communicate during the week.
 For some people, email might work better during the workweek.
-For others text messaging or phone calls are the best option available.
-Whatever position you find yourself in be sure to communicate readily with your Co-parent.
-This will go a long way to ensuring the both of you get as much as you can out of the relationship and can benefit your children to the utmost.
+For others, text messaging or phone calls are the best options available.
+Whatever position you find yourself in, be sure to communicate readily with your Co-parent.
+This will go a long way to ensuring the both of you get as much as you can out of the relationship and benefit your children to the utmost.

 Questions about the material contained in today's blog post?
 Contact the Law Office of Bryan Fagan